-- A starter at guard his sophomore season and part of his redshirt freshman season, Sanders leads the offensive line as the starting center - Offensive line coach Jeff grimes said Sanders has the best grasp of the offense among the linemen, fitting for his role as the center who calls out assignments.
+- A starter at guard his sophomore season and part of his redshirt freshman season, Sanders leads the offensive line as the starting center - He was on the Rimington Trophy Watch List to start the 2007 season. - Offensive line coach Jeff grimes said Sanders has the best grasp of the offense among the linemen, fitting for his role as the center who calls out assignments.